Beyond visual impact: why great OOH advertising campaigns end up in the press

 Pájara’s Tourism Councillor put it plainly: the campaign responded to the need to consolidate the destination at a national level and reinforce Fuerteventura’s presence in one of the main domestic tourist source markets.
 The choice of this Spectacular Marketing format, at the entrance to the Príncipe Pío interchange with its more than 30 million monthly impacts, was the factor that turned a local promotional action into a newsworthy story for the Canary Islands.

-CleceOOH’s Madrid locations: generators of impact across other media
+CleceOOH’s Madrid locations: drivers of cross‑media visibility

 Spectacular-format outdoor advertising campaigns have evolved.
 It is no longer simply about a brand appearing before the greatest possible number of eyes.
-It is about that appearance being so relevant, so surprising or so well placed that the media themselves want to tell the story.
+It is about that appearance being so relevant, so surprising or so well placed that the media themselves choose to tell the story.